zuzwoj/maths/README.md

 # Maths

-A simple C++ library with mathematical structures, mainly matrices and vectors.
+A simple C++ library with mathematical structures, mainly matrices, vectors and quaternions.

 ## Features
 - 2D, 3D and 4D vectors